AdrianDanlos/CloudRoad/README.md

 - <a href="https://github.com/AdrianDanlos">Adrian Danlos</a>
 - <a href="https://github.com/inakicl">Iñaki Caballero</a>
 - <a href="https://github.com/RaulPedraza">Raúl Pedraza</a>

+## Demo accounts
+If you would like to test CloudRoad app, email us at <a href="mailto:danlosadrian@gmail.com/">danlosadrian@gmail.com</a> and we will provide you with an account to explore the application.

 ## User guide
 We have created a [user guide](https://github.com/OnTheThunder/CloudRoad/blob/master/01.-documentacion/Manual_OnTheThunder.pdf) to have a better understanding on how the app works :) :+1: